 Acknowledge the feelings that your work invokes; anger, helplessness, stuckness, attraction, repulsion and so on

 Be able to separate your feelings from those of your client

 Feel able to sit with your clients in a more grounded way

 Be able to understand your work in relation to theory

 If you are interested please feel free to contact me to discuss your needs.

-I offer web based supervison using Skype/FaceTime and can supplement face to face supervision with telephone.
+I offer web based supervison using Skype/FaceTime/Zoom, at times to supplement face to face work.

 I hold accreditation as a psychotherapist and supervisor with the Irish Association of Humanistic and Integrative Psychotherapy and hence work to their code of Ethics.